 The High Country is located in the north-east of Victoria.
 It is an area that features national parks, Victoria's highest mountains, lakes, snow resorts, vineyards and a rich history including gold discovery, cattlemen and bushrangers.

 Rich wine growing areas and locally produced cheeses and smallgoods are a feature of towns in the Rutherglen, Wangaratta and Milawa area.

 Beautiful holiday towns along the Ovens River, including Bright and Myrtleford, offer an idyllic setting surrounded by mountains, forest and rivers, with their streets lined with deciduous trees that are transformed into blazing colours during autumn.

-At the southern edge of the High Country region is the Murrindindi Shire which includes the picturesque townships of Alexandra, Yea and Kinglake.
-The area features stunning landscapes, ancient rainforests and rivers - an ideal environment for fishing, bushwalking, horseriding or 4WD adventures.Visitor information centres
+At the southern edge of the region is the Murrindindi Shire which includes the picturesque townships of Alexandra and Yea.
+There are stunning landscapes, ancient rainforests and rivers - an ideal environment for fishing, bushwalking, horseriding or 4WD adventures.Visitor information centres